SamehSalama/SSHoneyCombView/README.md

 3- resize your SSHoneyCombView and add constraints to use Autoresizing

-4- create and outlet in your ViewController (Ex. ssHoneyCombView)
+4- create an outlet in your ViewController (Ex. ssHoneyCombView)

 in ViewController: